LMMMEng/LLD-MMRI2023/README.md

 ## :trophy: **Leaderboard**
 We shall present and update the leaderboard on our website.
 The ranking shall be determined by the average of the **F1-score** and **Cohen's Kappa coefficient**.

 ## **🔍 Verification**
-To ensure fairness in the challenge, the top 10 teams will be required to disclose their codes and model weights on GitHub or other publicly accessible websites for verification.
+To ensure fairness in the challenge, we do not allow to use private data.
+You have to ensure the reproducibility of the model.
+The top 10 teams will be required to disclose their codes and model weights on GitHub or other publicly accessible websites for verification.
 We shall use these codes and model weights to verify that the reproduced results are consistent with the submitted predictions.
 Failure to disclose codes and model weights within the stipulated time frame shall lead to removal from the leaderboard.
 In case of serious discrepancies detected using disclosed codes and model weights, we shall notify the corresponding teams to take remedial actions.
 Failure to comply within the allotted time will lead to removal from the leaderboard, and the leaderboard will be adjusted accordingly.
 New teams that subsequently enter the top 10 will also be required to comply with the same rules.
 If you use additional public datasets, you also need to disclose them; however, such disclosure will not impact your ranking.

 ## 🏅 **Announcement**
 1. All the results shall be publicly displayed on the leaderboard.
 2. The top 5 teams on the leaderboard shall be invited to give a 5-10 minute presentation for the MICCAI2023 challenge session.